 The Canal St. streetcar will take you all the way to your next destination, City Park.

 You could spend an entire day here and not see and do everything this massive park has to offer.
-City Park is over 1300 acres and is home to the oldest grove of mature Live Oaks in the south.
+The park is over 1300 acres and is home to the oldest grove of mature Live Oaks in the south.

 You can pick from a number of things to do in the park from renting a bicycle or paddleboat to riding a Ferris wheel in the amusement park Carousel Gardens.